 How sound station design enhances the effectiveness of a BRT system

 Bus Rapid Transit (BRT) is a bus-based transit system that offers fast, reliable and frequent services.
 BRT uses dedicated lanes and stations with off-board fare collection to deliver quick and easily accessible operations.
 It often serves as a precursor to light rail, taking the place of express route buses.
-A major benefit to a BRT system is it is more affordable than light rail, yet delivers the same speed and efficiency of
+A major benefit to a BRT system is it is more affordable than light rail, yet delivers the same speed and efficiency of travel to users.

 In a BRT corridor, the functionality of the system is significantly affected by the station design.
 A successful BRT project blends vehicles, the system and station design to achieve an elevated transportation experience – a premier service.